flybywiresim/docs/docs/dev-corner/development-projects/documentation-project/writing-documentation.md

     ```
 #### Card Grids

-Card grids is a recent feature added to mkdocs-material.
+Card grids are a recent feature added to mkdocs-material.
 This allows for a grid of cards to be displayed on a page.
 This is useful for displaying a list of links to other pages, or for displaying a list of links to external resources.

 For more information visit the [mkdocs-material card grids documentation](https://squidfunk.github.io/mkdocs-material/reference/grids/){target=new}.